mapleroyal/Wallpaper-Changer-for-macOS/README.md

 **Longer term**:
 - [ ] Allow to set a wallpaper by dragging it into the app.
 (There are simpler and even built-in ways to set a wallpaper, but they don't set it across all spaces on all monitors.)
+- [ ] User-specified directories.
-- [ ] Allow to specify directories instead of using my default preference.
+  - [ ] Support for subdirectories.
   - [ ] In this case, allow to select multiple directories to find a random wallpaper from.
 - [ ] Automatically darken/lighten the wallpaper when the system light/dark state changes.